PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Game/AndroidSDK Setup.md

 ```
 That will ensure that the API is ready to be used.

-Now, to initialise the GS module and connect our frontend to our backend!
+Now, to initialize the GS module and connect our frontend to our backend!
 In any of your activity's Java code OnCreate function place the following:

 ```